OED developer test data

 3. Refresh the web browser and go tho the main OED page.
 It should have preselected the bar choice for graphic indicating that it is the default choice.
 If this does not work then verify the admin preference change was actually saved without error because it seems your installation is not saving to the database.

-4. Shut OED down and bring it back up (keeping the database and you can also skip the npm install).
+4. Shut OED down and bring it back up.

 5. When OED is done installing, go to the web page and refresh the page.
 Again, you should see the bar as the default selection.
 If this fails then the database changes are not being saved between runs of OED.
 This indicates an install issue.
 If you don't know what to do then contact us.